 - What options are available to you?

 The answers to the questions above can add perspective to dealing with issues we might not necessarily face in our own circumstances.
 In working to make a positive impact on the health system, it’s important our efforts include making it easier to access healthcare and to access health insurance.
 When we prioritize accessibility, everyone benefits.

 A lesson we can take from the coronavirus pandemic is: Our population is only as healthy as the least healthy among us.
 The gap between health insurance and healthcare is an opportunity to improve health outcomes for vulnerable segments of the population.
 These improvements to access to care can help protect the health of the entire population.
 While debates will continue about Special Enrollment Periods and shortcomings of the ACA, access to health insurance isn’t worth much if we do not have access to healthcare when we need it.
 As members of the health system, this is an important area where we can make a difference.

 About the Author

-Lonnie Campbell is the Director of Marketing for Axene Health Partners, LLC and is based in AHP’s Temecula, CA office.
+Lonnie Campbell is Director of Communication for Axene Health Partners, LLC and is based in AHP’s Dallas, TX office.